Recelis/starting-a-side-business-for-fulltimers/README.md

-# starting-a-side-project-for-fulltimers
+# Starting a Side Project for Full Timers
-An Open document including tips on starting side projects while working full time as a developer.
+An Open document including tips on starting side projects (that eventually become monetised!) while working full time as a developer.

+## Contributing

+## Coming up with an Idea

+## Market Validation

+## Scoping the Problem

+## Building the Solution